TechCrunch › Josh Constine

 The Reddit community is not stupid.
 Do not be fooled by the myriad cat pictures on the home page.

 In fact, as my good friend Adam learned the hard way this weekend, it is very likely that the Reddit community is a lot smarter than you.
-It is an elemental force ...
+It is an elemental ...
 MORE

 AP › Barbara Ortutay